feathersjs-ecosystem/feathers-hooks-common/README.md

 (1) Disable hook

 - Disable service completely, from all external providers, or from certain providers.
-- Service be dynamically disabled, using either a sync or promise based function.
+- Service be dynamically disabled, using either a sync or Promise based function.

 ```javascript
 module.exports.before = {